bvacchiano/youthideashack/README.md

 9. Navigate to website `http://localhost:8080/index.html` using Safari/Firefox/Chrome
 10. View the sample web app :) The index.html page will display data retrieved (GET) from the CLEARPath API.

-**NOTE 1:** There is a sample website which allows you to send (POST) data to the database using the CLEARPath API.
-See if you can figure out how to read the code in the post.html file, add your API Token to the file, and post data to the server! *Hint: navigate to `http://localhost:8080/post.html` to figure out how*
+**NOTE:** There is a sample website which allows you to send (POST) data to the database using the CLEARPath API.
+See if you can figure out how to read the code in the post.html file, add your API Token to the file, and post data to the server! *Hint: navigate to `http://localhost:8080/post.html` to see a POST webpage*

 ### PC
 1. Download Mongoose to the directory in which you saved the "youthideashack" project above